uptane/uptane-standard/uptane-standard.md

 #### Send latest time to secondaries {#send_time_primary}

-Unless the secondary ECU has its own way of verifying the time, or does not have the capacity to verify a time message, the primary is CONDITIONALLY REQUIRED to send the time to each ECU.
+Unless the secondary ECU has its own way of verifying the time or does not have the capacity to verify a time message, the primary is CONDITIONALLY REQUIRED to send the time to each ECU.
 The secondary will verify the time message, then overwrite its current time with the received time.

 #### Send metadata to secondaries {#send_metadata_primary}